 Procurement Team: Definition

-Procurement Team is a group of experts who provide a wide range of services to all project participants involved or interested in the activities relating to the purchasing of materials and supplies required for successful project delivery.
+A procurement team is a group of individuals responsible for activities (like sourcing, negotiating, and contracting) relating to purchasing materials and supplies required for successful project delivery.

 Main Responsibilities of Procurement Teams